Leonardoleo/Pushengers-app/README.md

 *Add on new features soon.
 Stay Tuned!

+New Features:
+-Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking -Implement your own type of sort (for example, by entering a distance or radius from a central location) Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again

 Search Restaurant App.
 Using Yelp API to call Restaurants that u r searching for.
 U can test my app here: